Lewis and Clark's Columbia River

 Click image to enlarge

 Shepperds Dell is a Natural Area located on the Oregon side of the Columbia River at River Mile (RM) 131, upstream of Rooster Rock, Crown Point, and the Latorell/Guy Talbot area.
 The area is downstream of Bridal Veil and the Pillars of Hercules.
 Multnomah Falls is located another 5 miles upstream.
 Across the Columbia on the Washington side is Cape Horn.
 Shepperds Dell is off of the Historic Columbia River Highway.
-Bishops Cap (see below) is a large basalt feature which the Highway winds around, and is located just upstream of the Shepperds Dell Bridge.
-Youngs Creek and Youngs Creek Falls flow through the area.
+Bishops Cap is a large basalt feature which the Highway winds around, and is located just upstream (east) of the Shepperds Dell Bridge.
+Young Creek flows through the area.

-Image, 2005, Crown Point from Shepperd's Dell Bridge, click to enlarge
+Image, 2004, Columbia River from Shepperds Dell Bridge, click to enlarge

 Click image to enlarge